LingLing40/bow-warriors/README.md

 ```

 ## TODO
-- container as wrapper for player sprite
-- container hitbox for arrows
-- add shadow for player in container
 - add marker for own player
 - count team points on hit and display on screen
 - save per player statistics (friendly fire, hits, deadly hits)